flamedfury/flamedfury.com/src/pages/collections.md

 ---
 title: Collections
-description: 'All collections posts can be found here'
+description: All collections posts can be found here
+permalink: /collections/index.html
 layout: collections.njk
-permalink: /collections/index.html
+page:
+  title: Collection pages
+  intro: Quick links to all collection pages.
 ---

 Welcome to my collections section.
 This page collects details about my interests and hobbies.